linkedin/venice/docs/dev_guide/code_coverage_guide.md

 parent: Developer Guides
 permalink: /docs/dev_guide/code_coverage_guide
 ---
-# Code coverage Guide
+# Code Coverage Guide

 The Venice repository has two code coverage check on GitHub Action, submodule-level coverage verification and new-commit coverage verification, which aim to improve the testability and code quality overall.
 The GitHub Action fails the Pull Request if the coverage check doesn't meet the requirements.
+This guide provides the details on how these reports are generated and how to debug them.

 ## Module structure